|An instance is an issue tracker with issues that you want to synchronize.|

 Each Connection has the following components:

-A Data filter specifies which information can be transferred to the destination instance.
+Sync rules that specify which information can be transferred to the destination instance.
+Check the sync rules concept fore more details.

 |A twin is a pair of issues which are related to each other through a synchronization relation.|